 Rajasthan, true to its name, serves only authentic Chinese, north Indian and Irani food, for prices you’d assume they forgot to update since they started out in 1984.
 That’s right, they’ve been doing this before you were born (unless, of course, you’re thirty).
 They’re basically Khar’s Lucky, except for the whole being owned by the mafia part.
 This isn’t the kind of place you go to once and romanticise for the rest of your life; it’s the kind of place you can go to every day, and still actually like.

 If you’re planning to go out with a buddy, or a girl you aren’t trying to impress, Rajasthan is the place to be, and The Bombay Report knows exactly what you should order;

 3) Garlic Butter Naan

 There are many items on Rajasthan’s menu which could technically qualify as their best.
-But one I like the most isn’t really an item at all, it’s a side dish that could just as easily been glossed over for a plate of rice by a fatter man; the butter garlic naan.
+But the one we like the most isn’t really an item at all, it’s a side dish that could just as easily been glossed over for a plate of rice by a fatter man; the butter garlic naan.
 If you’re a butter person (who isn’t) this is what you should get.
 Then there’s the garlic.
 It’s a bit overpowering really, but that just adds to the flavour and excitement of whatever starter or main course you decide to go for.
 Just try not to hate yourself when you’re finished.

 In a city that’s changing so fast, and a time where eating out is almost unaffordable, it’s nice to have a place with good food you can go to every day and not condemn your children to a life of debt.
-If you haven’t been to the institution that is Rajasthan yet, you absolutely should, at least before some hipster loser from Delhi turns it into a ‘performance space’ or an adoption centre for gay cats or worse, another Starbucks.
+If you haven’t been to the institution that is Rajasthan yet, you absolutely should, at least before some hipster loser from Delhi turns it into a ‘performance space‘ or an adoption centre for gay cats or worse, another Social.